-- Does the type of car that I have change what I should be getting?
+- Does the kind of car I have change what I should be getting?

 - How does the process work?

-Here’s an example of a website with a great paragraph on this.
+Here’s an example of a website with a great paragraph on oil change tips:

 In addition to the above, we recommend you touch on oil grades as well.
-If you’re in a traditionally warm region like the Southeast United States or one where the weather changes rapidly like the Northeast, pointing out that it affects what kind of oil you need or how often you need to change it is helpful.
+If you’re in a traditionally warm region like the Southeast United States or somewhere the weather changes rapidly, like the Northeast, it is helpful to point out that it affects what kind of oil you need or how often you need to change it.

 Identifying and replacing faulty batteries or connections is a common ticket item for most service centers.
 There are several questions your customers may have about this service:

 - How often should I change my battery?